Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas Stats and Trends

+- Texas has played five games, with four wins against the spread.

-- Texas' games this season have gone over the total in three out of five opportunities (60%).
+- Texas' games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- When Texas puts up more than 19.0 points, it is 4-1 against the spread and 4-1 overall.
+- Texas is 4-1 against the spread and 4-1 overall when the team puts up more than 19.0 points.

-- In games that Texas picks up more than 320.8 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Texas churns out over 320.8 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Longhorns have five giveaways this season, while the Sooners have nine takeaways .
+- This season the Longhorns have five turnovers, four fewer than the Sooners have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.